muhammedakcal/OrangeHRM/README.md

 #### Hi!👋 I'm Mami!🙂 I am a QA Automation Test Engineer

-#### Software  Tester Assignment
+#### Software  Tester Assignment:
-This project was created as part of the assignment for the Cloudwise Company.
+- This project was created as part of the assignment for the Cloudwise Company.

 #### Run Locally
 - Install dependencies by opening the project and installing the dependencies.
 (Maven will handle this for you.)